Project type: Self-directed

-Brief sponsor: Barclays
+Brief sponsor: Barclays Bank

-Design tool: Online interview, Professionals-based research, Persona, User journey, Stakeholder map, HMW, Service blueprint, Wireframe, Sketch app, Adobe XD
+Design tool: Online Interview, Professionals-based research, Persona, User journey, Stakeholder map, HMW, Service blueprint, Wireframe, Sketch app, Adobe XD

 This project came from the brief sponsored by Barclays from D&AD.
 On the macro level, Mental health problems is a challenge for everyone.
 In the UK, 1 in 4 people might experience a different degree of mental health problem in their life.
 Also, they are 3.5 times more likely to be in problem debt than those without mental health problems.